terramate-io/terramate/docs/sharing-data.md

 * Globals with different names are merged together.
 * Globals with same names: more specific configuration replaces the general one.

-Lets check this with an example.
+Lets explore a little further with an example.
 Given a project structured like this:

 ```
 .